Homotopy classes of gauge fields and the lattice: The spaces of extended LG fields

-A fundamental consequence of corollaries \ref{cor:torsor} and \ref{cor:fibration} is the reconstruction of the space $\check{H}^{1}(M,\underline{G})$ of isomorphism classes of principal $G$-bundles as a homogeneous space \eqref{eq:homo-space}, in terms of homotopy data of a local nature.
-In such sense, understanding the space $\check{H}^{1}(M,\underline{G})$ has been reduced to the understanding of the groups $G_{\cC}$ and $K_{\cC}$.
-We consider that such a hybrid (geometric/algebraic) structure deserves to be thoroughly studied, as it sheds new light into the spaces $\check{H}^{1}(M,\underline{G})$ on arbitrary manifolds, but the task seems to be far from trivial.
-Therefore, we plan to return to it in a subsequent publication.
+An interesting consequence of corollaries \ref{cor:torsor} and \ref{cor:fibration} is the reconstruction of the space $\check{H}^{1}(M,G)$ as a homogeneous space \eqref{eq:homo-space}, in terms of homotopy data of a local nature.
+Understanding the space $\check{H}^{1}(M,G)$ is reduced to understanding the groups $G_{\cC}$ and $K_{\cC}$.
+Such a hybrid (geometric/algebraic) structure deserves to be thoroughly studied, as it sheds new light into the spaces $\check{H}^{1}(M,G)$ on arbitrary manifolds, but the task seems to be far from trivial.
+We plan to return to it in a subsequent publication.

-Altogether, we have constructed a series of fibrations that take the set of cellular parallel transport maps over $(M,\cC)$ as a starting point.
-Such fibrations could be understood diagramatically as follows:\footnote{So far, we have excluded the final topological fibration to the characteristic classes of a principal $G$-bundle in the present work.
-We plan to study the realization of characteristic classes from homotopical cellular bundle data, in the sense of the Chern-Weil theory, in a separate publication, as such problem is fundamental for its own sake.}
+Altogether, we have constructed a series of fibrations that take the set of smooth parallel transport maps over $(M,\cC)$ as a starting point.
+They could be understood diagramatically as follows:\footnote{We have excluded the final topological fibration to the characteristic classes of a principal $G$-bundle in the present work, as we plan to present it in a separate publication.
+A similar fibration was already studied in \cite{PS86,PS90,PS93}.}

 \centerline{ }